LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/csat.md

 - Contains agent avatar:
 	- If conversation has assigned agent and its image was downloaded previously using profileUrl, this image will be presented in the view.
 	- If no image available, default avatar is presented.
-It’s background and tint color can be set accordingly to agent bubble using:
+Its background and tint color can be set accordingly to agent bubble using:

 ```swift
 LPConfig.defaultConfiguration.csatAgentAvatarBackgroundColor